 Deep-time databases for early vertebrates (half of vertebrate history), ray-finned fishes (half of vertebrate diversity), marine ecosystems and mass extinctions provide our test cases.

-Listen to a Palaeocast interview on our research with early vertebrates
+Listen to a Palaeocast interview about our research on early vertebrate macroevolution and paleobiology

 March 17, 2017: Erynn Johnson has been awarded an NSF Graduate Research Fellowship for her awesome work on the role of crushing predation in macroevolution.
 Congratulations, Erynn!

 A phylogeny of living ray-finned fishes